pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ---
-title: "Pulumi Service: Project and Stack Management"
+title_tag: "Pulumi Service: Project and Stack Management"
+title: "Project and Stack Management"
 meta_desc: Learn how to manage projects and stacks in the Pulumi Service, including creating a project and managing stack permissions.
 menu:
   intro: